BDC Hamburger Icon

 1. It can save you money.

 It may be easy to dismiss tardiness or overlook occasional absences, but the costs can add up for your business.
 Absenteeism and tardiness can lead to both direct and indirect costs.
 Direct costs include paying for unproductive hours, overtime to cover shifts and temporary staffing.
 Indirect losses, however, can be harder to quantify.
-These might look like reduced team morale or dissatisfied customers.
+These effects might include reduced team morale or dissatisfied customers.
 A clear attendance policy helps mitigate these financial setbacks and promotes a more efficient and profitable operation.

 2. It sets expectations and minimizes employee absences.